ljishen/MBWU-RocksDB/README.md

-# ycsb-rocksdb
+# MBWU-RocksDB

-Ansible Playbook for Running YCSB on RocksDB RMI Server over Disaggregated Storage Devices.
+A playbook to Evaluate RocksDB Performance with MBWU-based methodology.

 ## Requirements